 The UGTT played an instrumental role in bringing about the end to one-party rule by supporting the tens of thousands of activists and demonstrators who demanded democracy.
 Following Ben Ali’s departure, the UGTT helped stabilize the country by keeping workplaces and factories open and brought an end to the practice of sub-contracting in government employment—which resulted in the integration of some 60,000 workers into standard employment.
 The UGTT, a member of the International Trade Union Confederation (ITUC), demonstrated political maturity by remaining neutral in Tunisia’s first ever truly democratic elections to elect a Constituent Assembly that would form a transitional government.
 This economic and political strength served the UGTT well and union membership numbers surged following the revolution by more than 30 percent, to 750,000 members.

-Immediately following the uprising, the Solidarity Center developed popular civic education programs that worked with the UGTT to educate Tunisians about the Constitution and democratic elections.
-More recently, the Solidarity Center has focused on helping the UGTT address the urgent need to engage with the numerous new members by empowering women and young workers to become more active trade union members, campaign for worker rights and democracy and take part in high-level union leadership.
-As the country shapes its future, the UGTT will remain a source of inspiration and hope for the people and workers of Tunisia, and the Solidarity Center will do its part to help support the establishment of true democracy in the country.
+The Solidarity Center focuses on helping the UGTT address the urgent need to engage with the numerous new members by empowering women and young workers to become more active trade union members, campaign for worker rights and democracy and take part in high-level union leadership.
+As the country shapes its future, the UGTT remains a source of inspiration and hope for the people and workers of Tunisia, and the Solidarity Center supports the UGTT’s efforts to establish true democracy in the country.